A Guide to Alzheimer’s Caregiving

 - A neurologist (specialist in disorders of the nervous system; some specialize in geriatric neurology)

 - A psychiatrist (specialist in mental illness; some specialize in geriatric psychiatry)

 A psychologist can help you understand the impact the disease may have on your loved one’s moods, behavior, and personality.
 A neuropsychologist can help you understand how the condition of your loved one’s brain affects their ability to communicate and remember information.
 Both can help you proactively manage behavioral and psychological issues that arise as the disease progresses.

 Geriatric Care Specialists

-- Giving advice on care-giving issues; and
+- Giving practical advice on care-related issues

 A Home Healthcare Nurse or Aide